2010 United States Senate election in Ohio: Campaign

 When the incumbent announced he would retire, Portman jumped into the race in early 2009.
 During the two-year time period, Portman raised over $9 million.
 Originally, the election was seen as a toss-up, as Portman's experience in the Bush administration was considered a liability for him.
 Both President Barack Obama and Vice President Joe Biden campaigned for Fisher.
 However, Portman consistently led in fundraising and polling, particularly as Portman was unopposed in the Republican primary, while the Democratic primary between Fisher and Brunner was highly divisive.

 Television advertisements were very negative.
 Fisher attacked Portman for helping to ship jobs overseas during his entire political career, backing deals that shipped jobs overseas, and the trade deficit with China, which grew by over $41 billion.
-Portman claimed in response that most jobs were being lost to other states, not countries.
+Portman claimed in response that most jobs were being lost to other states, not other countries.
 Portman attacked Fisher for supporting Obama's stimulus and cap and trade.